British Stunt Register: Formation and Structure

 Under advisement from the dissolved committees, some members of the former JISC formed a working party seeking to reinstate an infrastructure.
 In November 2017 The British Stunt Register opened its very first, dedicated office at Pinewood Studios and was formed as a members association, which, though it had shed the involvement of other managing committees, did initially retain the same grade structure and rulebook of its previous Equity/JISC form.
 This was a necessity for continuity within the industry, while identifying and addressing the issues that had not been resolvable by the previous management structure.
 Those issues included the provision of stunt health & safety training and updating the criteria for both membership and career progression.

 The British Stunt Register in its new 'association' form gave credit to the former JISC for its foundation and base rules, on the BSR website.
 Additionally it was made clear that all members of the former JISC were invited to transfer membership and therefore maintain 'current' credentials under the new management system.
 The British Stunt Register website also stated that any former JISC members who had not yet accepted the invitation are still welcome to join the BSR while their credentials have parity with the new and rising standards.
 Grandfather rights were negligible but fair, as each individual is always strictly assessed on demonstrable and documented experience as demanded by the former and the current criteria.
 (Said information appears to have since been moved or removed following a re-design of the BSR website).
+The current and up to date website can be found at bsr.co.